xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 a `README.md` file to describe its pattern and metrics that we interested in, and a correlated Godel script.

+If the Godel script name starts with `get`, then it is a functional script; whereas a script whose name starts with `use` is only a placeholder, the real script when working on this feature should be the script whose name starts with `get`, also the trailing part should remain the same.

 ## CodeFuse-Query Usage

 1. Codebase -> COREF Database